 - Shoes with solid heel counters and super flexible toe-box. (the shoe should only bend from the front half while remaining rigid at the rear-half).

 All of these shoe models are available in mens and womens sizes and have hundreds of positive reviews.
 Each shoe is linked to Amazon so that you can further read more reviews on each shoe.

-The 7 Best Running Shoes for Plantar Fasciitis
+Top 6 Best Running Shoes for Plantar Fasciitis

 The Nimbus has been around for awhile and older models (such as the 15’s, 16’s, and 17’s) have all been highly regarded by PF sufferers, and even won an Editor’s Chice award from Runner’s World magazine.

 In this model, Asics improved the rearfoot and forefoot gel units in order to create a perfect cushioning area.
 They also feature a new heel clutching system that provides a suited environment for the heel while supporting the ankle and keeping it stable.

 Similar to the Gel-Nimbus, the Asics Gel-Kayano 22 features a patented rearfoot and forefoot gel cushioning system that provides superior comfort and stability, but this model is designed for overpronators and anyone with low arches/flat feet.